Susurrus-LLC/langua/README.md

 ## Deployment

 Langua is a web-based tool built on JavaScript, and it does not use a database, so it can be installed almost anywhere without need for running a back-end server.
-You simply need to run the build command to build the files.
+You simply need to run the build command to build the files, then deploy to your site.

+### Deployment to Subfolder /langua

+If you are installing Langua in the subfolder /langua (e.g. `*.com/langua/`), all you need to do is build and deploy:

+1. Download and unpack the [latest release](../../releases/latest).
+1. Install the dependencies with `yarn`.
+1. Build the project with `yarn build`.
+1. Copy the contents of the resulting /build folder into the /langua subfolder on your server.
+You're done!

+### Deployment to Subfolder Other than /langua

+If you are installing Langua in a subfolder (e.g. `*.com/languages/`), you will need to change the basename for the router before you build the project:

+1. Download and unpack the [latest release](../../releases/latest).
+1. Install the dependencies with `yarn`.
+1. Open `index.js` and change `<BrowserRouter basename={'/langua'}>` to  `<BrowserRouter basename={'/yoursubfolder'}>`.
+1. Build the project with `yarn build`.
+1. Copy the contents of the resulting /build folder into the appropriate subfolder on your server.
+You're done!

 ### Deployment to Root